owntone/owntone-server/README.md

 procedure for logging in to Spotify is a two-step procedure due to the current state of libspotify, but the web interface makes both steps available to you.

-Spotify will automatically notify forked-daapd about playlist updates, so you should not need to restart forked-daapd to syncronize with Spotify.
-However, Spotify only notifies about playlist updates, not new saved tracks/albums, so you need to manually trigger a rescan to get those.
+Spotify no longer automatically notifies clients about playlist updates, so you have to trigger updates manually.
+You can for instance set up a cron job that runs `/usr/bin/curl http://localhost:3689/api/update`

 forked-daapd will not store your password, but will still be able to log you in automatically afterwards, because libspotify saves a login token.
 You can